Generate a list of samples that we want to analyse

 - When writing this yourself a common error is to not add spaces here

 [ -fand here].
-This is an important part of the syntax, which when not added will create an error. - We use the
+This is an important part of the syntax, which when not added will create an error. - In the code below the

-touchcommand in the else part to simulate the cleaning script generating an output file.
+touchcommand is used to simulate the cleaning script generating an output file.
 In a real scenario you would remove this line and add your actual command there instead.

 OUTPUT="cleaned.fastq"